lnis-uofu/TIGFET-10nm-PDK/README.md

 Copyright (c) [2019] [Laboratory for NanoIntegrated Systems]

-This is a physical design kit for TIGFET 10nm Silicon Nanowire Device.
-The design kit is derived using TCAD based device simulations and realistic assumptions made for largescale production of TIGFET-based systems.
+This repository is a process design kit for Cadence Virtuoso® describing a TIGFET 10nm silicon nanowire device technology.
+The design kit is derived using Synopsys Sentaurus TCAD® based device simulations.

-This kit consists of a SPICE model and full custom physical design files including a Design Rule Manual, a Design Rule Check, and a Layout Versus Schematic decks for Calibre®.
+This kit consists of a SPICE model and full custom physical design files including a Design Rule Manual, a Design Rule Check, and a Layout Versus Schematic decks for Mentor Graphics Calibre®.

 ### TIGFET10nm PDK Directory Structure